lightning-js/blits/docs/essentials/displaying_text.md

 ### Custom characters

 For MSDF font, a font atlas is created.
-By default this atlas includes all ASCII characters.
+By default this atlas includes all printable main ASCII characters.
 If you know before hand that you won't need certain characters, it would be more optimal to generate only those characters that are actually needed.

 Similarly, if you need characters outside of the default set, like accents or other special characters, then these will need to be included in the generated font atlas.